open-ephys/acq-board-docs/_sources/User-Manual/Gateware-Update.rst.txt

     In the rare case that something went wrong and it got stuck for more than **5 minutes** it is safe to try again, just by unplugging the board from power and usb, plugging it again and executing the updater.
-    However, please wait for at least 5 minutes for the programmer to run before

 Notes on Mac
 *************************